 Tip #2: Mention relevant strategies

-An English teacher needs to have effective vocabulary building methods, peer editing, and reasoning and ensure cooperative learning.
+An English teacher needs effective vocabulary-building methods, peer editing, and reasoning and ensures cooperative learning.
 English is a broad subject with numerous areas.
 The teacher should first ensure the students build on their vocabulary daily, pronunciation and grammar.
 He/she should also engage the students in the class activities and ensure all the students actively participate.
-The teacher also needs to be patient with slow learners and ensure they are moving at the right pace with the rest of them.
+The teacher also needs to be patient with slow learners and ensure they move at the right pace with the rest of them.

 8. What Is the Biggest Challenge That You Foresee in This Job?

 the interviewer wants to know the vast challenges that you see in the teaching career

 Tip #1: Mention the challenges you anticipate in this job

 Tip #2: Highlight the ways you will use to solve this challenge

 The challenge that I anticipate is a lack of cooperation from students, teachers, or parents.
 It is usually a significant challenge in most institutions, which I always find ways to resolve.
 At times, they tend to be reluctant to help with their children’s education at leave all that task to teachers.
 However, I will ensure I resolve the issue and frequently conduct meeting with parents and students and mention the areas they need to help their kids provide their education.

 9. How Do You Stay Motivated at Work?